hmason34/hmason34/README.md

 My name is Hunter Mason - I am currently working as a consultant that performs Application & Product Security assessments.
 Most of my projects include Web Application and API assessments, but I have been starting to dig deeper into source code, performing SAST scans and code reviews.
-Within this site, you will find various blogs about my journey in learning Application & Product Security.
+Within this blog, you will find various articles about things I've learned on my journey in Application & Product Security.
 Thanks for checking it out!